-Each student will prepare a case study for three different movies.
-A list of movies will be provided in class, and the whole class will watch the same movies.
+Each student will prepare a case study for 6 assigned movies.
 View each movie and collect thorough information about the central character as indicated by the assessment form below.
 Look for manifesting significant signs and symptoms of psychopathology.
-At a scheduled time in class you will be divided into groups where you will compare your assessment forms and then develop a group assessment.
-Each group will present its case study.
 Please include in your assessment the following information: